24.1: DNA Replication

 Pol III is a fascinating enzyme.
 It consists of an αεθ core with both 5'-3' polymerase and 3′−5′ proofreading activities, a β2 ring-shaped "sliding clamp" that keeps the enzyme on the DNA track (processive) without iteratively jumping off and rebinding (distributive), and a (τ/γ)3δδ′ψχ clamp loader.
 The SSB protein has a conserved amphiphilic C-terminus that binds both DnaG (primase) and the χ subunit of the clamp loader.
 A

 Overall, there are significant conformational changes in the DNA Polymerase III complex upon binding to the DNA that cause the tail of the polymerase to move from interacting with the clamp in the DNA-bound state to a position 35 Å away from the clamp in the DNA-free state.
-It has been hypothesized that this large conformational change may help the polymerase act as a switch to facilitate the lagging strand synthesis.
-On the lagging strand, the polymerase repositions to a newly primed site every ∼1000 bp.
-To do so, the polymerase needs to release both clamp and DNA.
+It has been hypothesized that this large conformational change may enable the polymerase to act as a switch, facilitating the synthesis of the lagging strand.
+On the lagging strand, polymerase repositions to a newly primed site approximately every 1,000 base pairs.
+To do so, the polymerase needs to release both the clamp and the DNA.
 The switch-like movement of the polymerase tail may play a part in the release and consequent repositioning of the polymerase at the end of the Okazaki fragment.

 Video 25.1.1: DNA Binding Induces Large Conformational Changes in the DNA Polymerase III Complex(click link to view).
-The video shows the linear morphing of the DNA-free to the DNA-bound state showing the large conformation change between the two states.
-The green subunit is the β-clamp, The α-subunit is shown in orange with the active-site residues in magenta, the α-C-terminal domain (α-CTD shown in brown, the ε-subunit in yellow, and the τ-tail shown in blue.
+The video shows the linear morphing of the DNA-free state to the DNA-bound state, illustrating the significant conformational change between the two states.
+The green subunit is the β-clamp.
+The α-subunit is shown in orange with the active-site residues in magenta, the α-C-terminal domain (α-CTD shown in brown, the ε-subunit in yellow, and the τ-tail shown in blue.
 Video from: Fernandez-Liero, R., et al. (2015) eLife 4:e11134

 The complex can also proofread the newly synthesized DNA.
-This requires some conformational changes in the polIII complex, including a rotation/tilt of the dsDNA against the β2 ring-shaped "sliding clamp".
-The thumb domain moves between the two DNA strands containing a mismatch and produced a distorted DNA.
+This requires some conformational changes in the polIII complex, including a rotation and tilt of the dsDNA against the β2 ring-shaped "sliding clamp".
+The thumb domain moves between the two DNA strands, containing a mismatch and producing a distorted DNA.
 The epsilon subunit, a nuclease, can reach the mismatched nucleotide and clip it off.

 Figure \(\PageIndex{14}\) shows an interactive iCn3D model of the E. coli replicative DNA polymerase III-clamp-exonuclease-theta complex bound to DNA in the editing mode (5M1S)